 A PE that does not maintain books and records that satisfactorily disclose the portion of its nonseparately stated income or loss derived from or connected with Connecticut sources must use the apportionment fraction computed on Part II, Line 8, or an authorized alternative apportionment method to determine the portion of any item derived from or connected with Connecticut sources.
-Multiply the amount of each member's share of nonseparately stated income or nonseparately stated loss by the PE's apportionment fraction as reported on Part II, Line 8, and enter the result on Part VI.
+If the PE does not have income from subsidiary PEs, then multiply the amount of each member's share of nonseparately stated income or nonseparately stated loss by the PE's apportionment fraction as reported on Part II, Line 8, and enter the result on Part VI.